Contrast transfer function: Linear imaging theory vs. non-linear imaging theory

 The previous description of the contrast transfer function depends on linear imaging theory.
 Linear imaging theory assumes that the transmitted beam is dominant, there is only weak phase shift by the sample.
-In many cases, this precondition is not fulilled.
+In many cases, this precondition is not fulfilled.
 In order to account for these effects, non-linear imaging theory is required.
 With strongly scattering samples, diffracted electrons will not only interfere with the transmitted beam, but will also interfere with each other.
 This will produce second order diffraction intensities.
 Non-linear imaging theory is required to model these additional interference effects.

 Contrary to a widespread assumption, the linear/nonlinear imaging theory has nothing to do with kinematical diffraction or dynamical diffraction, respectively.

 Linear imaging theory is still used, however, because it has some computational advantages.
 In Linear imaging theory, the Fourier coefficients for the image plane wavefunction are separable.
 This greatly reduces computational complexity, allowing for faster computer simulations of HRTEM images.